FalconView/HTML-CSS-Code-Refactor/README.md

 # HTML-CSS-Code-Refactor

-Updated the website in order to meet all standards of accessibility requirements and is optimized for search engine.
+Updated the website in order to meet all accessibility standard requirements and is optimized for search engines.

 # This website was built with:
 - HTML